marcopsb/redpanda/docs/site/docs/getting-started/quick-start-docker.md

 ## What's Next?

-- Our [FAQ](/docs/faq) page shows all of the clients that you can use to do streaming with Redpanda.
+- Our [FAQ](/docs/reference/faq) page shows all of the clients that you can use to do streaming with Redpanda.
     (Spoiler: Any Kafka-compatible client!)
 - Get a multi-node cluster up and running using [`rpk container`](/docs/deploy-self-hosted/guide-rpk-container).
-- Use the [Quick Start Docker Guide](/docs/getting-started/quick-start-docker) to try out Redpanda using Docker.
 - Want to setup a production cluster?
 Check out our [Production Deployment Guide](/docs/deploy-self-hosted/production-deployment).

 <img src="https://static.scarf.sh/a.png?x-pxid=3c187215-e862-4b67-8057-45aa9a779055" />